 Credit cards and point or miles

-For many years, we have handled all our expenses and bill payments by credit card.
+We have handled all our expenses and bill payments by credit card for many years.
 We use credit cards that provide the most airline, hotel, or reward points.
 Also, we always pay the total balance due on each card when it is due.
 Neither of us ever carries a balance, never.

-We were young and not so wise once upon a time, but we realized the enormous cost of credit card debt a long time ago and decided that if we couldn’t pay for what we wanted to purchase at the time of purchase, we did not need to buy it, at least not just then.
+Once upon a time, we were young and not so wise, but we realized the enormous cost of credit card debt a long time ago and decided that if we couldn’t pay for what we wanted to purchase at the time of purchase, we did not need to buy it, at least not then.

 We pay our electric bills, gas bills, cell phone bills, grocery bills, tax payments, car payments, restaurant charges, Amazon Prime, and trip expenses with a credit card that provides the maximum amount of points possible.
 I have my credit cards, and Steve has his cards.

-These points cover the costs of our hotels and airfare almost completely.
+These points almost completely cover the costs of our hotels and airfare.
 Cruise lines have their credit cards and offers, but they do not have much value for us.
 These are the credit cards we have and use daily.

 American Express – used for groceries